Open-MSS/MSS/docs/development.rst

 Verify Code Style
 .................

-A flake8 only test is done by `py.test --flake8 -m flake8`  or `pytest --flake8 -m flake8`
+A flake8 only test is done with `flake8 mslib tests`.

-Instead of running a ibrary module as a script by the -m option you may also use the pytest command.

 Coverage
 ........